adubeniuk/vgs-docker/README.md

 # Quick Start

-Assuming that the machine already has Docker installed
+Assuming that the machine already has Docker installed:

 ```
 docker-compose build